-1. Each team can field 10 players (6 infielders and 4 outfielders).

-2. Each team must be able to field a minimum 7 players at all times during the game or will forfeit the game.
-Players from other teams (A or AA level only) may be used as "fill-in" players for a team that needs players (e.g., less than 10 players available for a game).
-Fill-in players must be inserted at the end of the batting order for the game.

-3. Free substitution of players is allowed at all times.

-4. All players must alternate sitting out and no player shall sit out for more than 2 innings per game, unless injured or due to disciplinary reasons.
+- 1. Each team can field 10 players (6 infielders and 4 outfielders). - 2.
+Each team must be able to field a minimum 8 players at all times during the game or will be required to forfeit the game.
+Players from other teams (A or AA level only) may be used as "call-up" players for a team that needs players (e.g., less than 10 players available for a game).
+Call-up players must be inserted at the end of the batting order for the game. - 3.
+If a team plays with fewer than 10 players, the 9th and/or 10th position(s) in the batting order will be treated as an automatic out.
+Automatic outs will not be applied to players who leave the game due to injury or illness, and can be waived at the mutual agreement of opposing coaches depending on circumstances (e.g., 9th and/or 10th player(s) is an unexpected no show). - 4.
+Free substitution of players is allowed at all times. - 5.
+All players must alternate sitting out and no player shall sit out for more than 2 innings per game, unless injured or due to disciplinary reasons.
 The objective of this rule is to prevent coaches from repeatedly sitting out the same players.
-(TRI-TOWN Rule)

-5. No manager or assistant coach is allowed on or near the field of play during a game.
-Managers and all assistant coaches must remain in the dugout area during all times unless coaching a base.

-6. Coaches must confirm score and pitch count at the end of each half inning (with coaches from the opposing team).

-7. Wins and losses will be maintained by each team manager and submitted to the League Director for the purpose of determining league standings and playoff matchups.
+(TRI-TOWN Rule) - 6.
+No manager or assistant coach is allowed on or near the field of play during a game.
+Managers and all assistant coaches must remain in the dugout area during all times unless coaching a base. - 7.
+Coaches must confirm score and pitch count at the end of each half inning (with coaches from the opposing team). - 8.
+Wins and losses will be maintained by each team manager and submitted to the League Director for the purpose of determining league standings and playoff matchups.